linked-db/linked-ql/README.md

 <details name="features" open><summary>A SQL-native experience</summary>

-Where other tools have it as the exception (and literally gets in the way), Linked QL has SQL as <ins>the default</ins>!
-This time, you get additional new syntax sugars that make hand-authored SQL all the more powerful, delightful, and... just compelling!
+It's surprisingly hard to find a tool that doesn't get in the way or, at least, treat hand-written SQL as the exception!
+Linked QL, by contrast, is <ins>SQL by default</ins>!
+And this time, SQL that's all the more powerful, delightful, and... just compelling!

 </details>